 When you dispute an item on your Equifax report using any of the above methods you’ll receive a 10-digit confirmation number.
 You can use this number to check the status of your dispute.

 If you initiate the dispute online, you’ll get periodic emails of the progress, and the results.
 If you dispute by mail or by phone, you’ll receive the results in the mail.
 Equifax states that you’ll get a result within 30 days.

-To get a free copy of your Equifax credit report, you can visit AnnualCreditReport.com.
-Or, you can check to see if you’re eligible for a free credit report under the FCRA.
+To get a free copy of your Equifax credit report you can visit AnnualCreditReport.com.
+You can also check to see if you’re eligible for a free credit report under the FCRA or access a free Equifax report via one of the credit monitoring services listed above.
 Otherwise, Equifax charges $15.95 for access to your credit report for 30 days, along with a few other services.

 Dispute with TransUnion

 |Check Dispute Results|

 If you dispute by mail or phone, you’ll need need the file number of a recent copy of your TransUnion credit report.

 You can get one free copy of your TransUnion report every 12 months at AnnualCreditReport.com.
 You may also be eligible for a free copy of your credit report from TransUnion or from one of the free credit monitoring services listed above.
 Otherwise, TransUnion charges $11.50 for a copy of your report.